SteinarVrenne/school_imt3501/Task 1/source/pages/01_task1.rst

     b.
 Identify and specify the main actors, or roles, that the system deals with
        - Patient actors
-          - Pasient
+          - Patients
-          - Socialworker
+          - Socialworkers
           - Family members
        - Healthcare actors
-          - Nurse
+          - Nurses
           - GP = General Practitioner
           - HCP = Healtcare professionals
           - Pharmacist
+       - System administator

     c.
 Develop high-level system architecture of the system